valentino7504/linkease/README.md

 # linkease
-A Flask-based URL shortener using Python and MySQL for url shortening
+A URL shortener using MERN stack